Monthly Archives: September 2009

 A goodbye letter

-Dear Worcester Mag, I’m breaking up with you.
 Those are not easy words for me to write, but it’s true.
-Four and a half years after I wrote a cover story on Jose Antonio Rivera with 24 hours notice as … Continue reading
+Four and a half years after I wrote a cover story on Jose Antonio Rivera with 24 hours notice as a favor, I’m out the door, on to a new challenge, still very much tied to the Worcester community.
+(And no, deadlines never got any more forgiving).

 35 Comments